📑 Table of contents

 Claude (Anthropic)

-• Claude Haiku 3.5: Ultra-fast and cheap, ideal for simple tasks
+• Claude Haiku 3.5: ultra-fast and cheap, ideal for simple tasks

 GPT (OpenAI)

-• GPT-4.1: The flagship, versatile and powerful
+• GPT-4.1: the flagship model, versatile and powerful

-• GPT-4.1 Mini: Lightweight, fast, and affordable
+• GPT-4.1 Mini: lightweight version, fast and affordable

-• GPT-4.1 Nano: Ultra-light for simple tasks
+• GPT-4.1 Nano: ultra-lightweight for simple tasks

-OpenAI’s ecosystem is the most mature: ChatGPT, API, plugins, GPT Store...
-It’s often the default choice for beginners.
+The OpenAI ecosystem is the most mature: ChatGPT, API, plugins, GPT Store...
+It's often the default choice for beginners.

 Gemini (Google)